foo123/RegexAnalyzer/README.md

 These are used mostly as parts of other projects but uploaded here as standalone.

-The analyzer needs a couple of extensions but overall works good.

-See /test/js/test.js under /test folder for examples of how to use
+See `/test/js/test.js` under `/test` folder for examples of how to use

 **RegexAnalyzer Live Playground Example:**